Earn While You Learn

 What is an apprenticeship?

-With an apprenticeship, you can start working and earning wages in a field while you train for your career.
-You’ll gain on-the-job training supplemented by classroom instruction.
+With an apprenticeship, you can start working and earning wages in the field while you train for your career.
+After successful completion of related classroom instruction and a job offer from an employer partner, you’ll gain real-world experience with on-the-job training.
 Plus, you’ll earn college credits that can be applied to a certificate, associate’s degree or even a bachelor’s degree.

 - Related Technical Instruction (RTI) - minimum of 144 hours, coursework and skill building specific to occupation